Image courtesy of NASA and the University of Arizona

 We had been fighting a lot in the last few weeks, and I can feel him slipping between my fingers.
 I ask for patience.
 I beg him to tell me how I can make this right.

-He repeats that he wants me under his terms or he doesn't want me at all, and he asks what I am willing to do for him.
+He repeats he wants me under his terms or he doesn't want me at all, and he asks what I am willing to do for him.

 I lift myself onto the desk, and I see his eyes watching me.
 He tells me to stop, but he walks towards me.
 I place the palm of my hand on his anatomically correct but strange heart.
 He says no, but he closes his eyes.